 An award winning 1962 film version of 'LONG DAY'S JOURNEY INTO NIGHT' starred Dean Stockwell , Jason Robards, Ralph Richardson, and Katharine Hepburn.

-‘LONG DAY’S JOURNEY INTO NIGHT’ is a very hard play to perform.
+'LONG DAY'S JOURNEY INTO NIGHT' is a very difficult play to perform.
 It is very long, talky and depressing.
-Ensemble’s production, under the direction of Licia Colombi, is a very creditable staging.
+Ensemble's production, under the direction of Licia Colombi, is a very creditable staging.

-The handsome and slight Andrew Curse is a perfect Edmund.
-His body wracks with deep-lung coughs, he perfectly portrays O’Neill’s valiant fight for sanity in an addictively dysfunctional family.
+The handsome and slight Andrew Cruse is a perfect Edmund.
+His body wracks with deep-lung coughs, he convincingly portrays O'Neill's valiant fight for sanity in an addictively dysfunctional family.

 In portraying O'Neill's mother, Annie Kitral takes on one of the great women's stage roles.
 As with actresses who portray Blanche in 'STREETCAR NAMED DESIRE,' Amanda in 'THE GLASS MENAGERIE,' and Martha in 'WHO'S AFRAID OF VIRGINIA WOOLF,' she confronts a major challenge.
 And, she wins the battle.
 This is a finely honed performance.
 She clearly carries us deeper and deeper into her depression as she attempts to escape from reality through drugs.

 Robert Hawkes gives a good performance as the drunken and misguided father.
 He might have textured the role more to give a clearer picture of the character's mood swings as his frustration with life builds and we see that, as with most alcoholics, he goes from drug induced rage to depression.